 Workaround for Mozilla Firefox

-When I switched from Firefox to Chrome as a primary browser couple of years ago, I did it with some reserves.
-And here it comes probably the biggest proof that Firefox is much more mature browser.
-Mozilla Firefox has the same fix (Error code: ssl_error_weak_server_ephemeral_dh_key) as Google Chrome and it was even released couple of weeks earlier but together with that there is a workaround by modifying some of the advanced settings.
-Here is a step-by-step guide of how to do that.
+When I switched from Firefox to Chrome as my primary browser a couple of years ago, I did it with some reserves.
+And here comes probably the biggest proof that Firefox is a much more mature browser.
+Mozilla Firefox has the same fix (Error code: ssl_error_weak_server_ephemeral_dh_key) as Google Chrome, and it was even released a couple of weeks earlier, but together with that, there is a workaround by modifying some of the advanced settings.
+Here is a step-by-step guide on how to do that.